oguzhantanir/Hayrat_Data_Center_Monitoring/README.md

 - Ubuntu Installation
 - InfluxDB Installation

 According to the performance needs, InfluxDB can be installed on separate servers in an scalable cluster structure.
-We are running on the same server in a simple structure.
+Now we are running on the same server in a simple structure.

 Ubuntu users can install the latest stable version of InfluxDB using the apt-get package manager.